How the Digital Landscape is Changing for Membership Organisations?

 Collaboration and Integration

 Membership organisations often work with other organisations and stakeholders, and digital collaboration and integration are becoming increasingly important.
-Websites need to be integrated with other tools and services, such as payment gateways, email marketing platforms, and customer relationship management software like Microsoft Dynamics.
+Websites must be integrated with other tools and services, such as payment gateways, email marketing platforms, and customer relationship management software like Microsoft Dynamics.

 Analytics and Insights

-Data and analytics are becoming increasingly important with the collection and analysis of data providing insights into member behaviour, preferences, and needs.
+Data and analytics are becoming increasingly important, and the collection and analysis of data provide insights into member behaviour, preferences, and needs.
 Analytics and insights can help membership organisations to make data-driven decisions, improve their services, and provide personalised experiences.

 Accessibility